jackmott/jackmott.github.io/_posts/2016-8-13-adventures-in-fsharp.markdown

 ### Adventures in IL and Dissasembly

-One of the performance drawbacks of most managed/safe languages is that they do array abounds checking.
+One of the performance drawbacks of most managed/safe languages is that they do array bounds checking.
 This prevents you from accidentally wandering off the end of an array and over writing memory at random, which is a useful feature.
 But it comes with a performance cost, as you end up eating some cpu cycles checking array bounds each time through the loop.
 The .NET JIT will identify [Some but not all](https://blogs.msdn.microsoft.com/clrcodegeneration/2009/08/13/array-bounds-check-elimination-in-the-clr/) cases when these bounds checks can be eliminated.
 You have to take some care to structure your loop just right, or it will be missed.
 F# added some confusion